Data cubes

 Initialization parameters

 The footprint of the mock observation on the sky is set by the five parameters: ra, dec, px_size, n_px_x, n_px_y.
 It is recommended to choose even numbers of pixels along each axis for n_px_x (RA axis) and n_px_y (Dec axis).
 The ra and dec parameters then control the location of the boundary between the two centremost pixels along each axis, the the boundaries of pixels going out from this centre are each offset in angle by px_size from their neighbour.
 For users accustomed to the FITS standard, the px_size corresponds to CDELT and ra and dec correspond to CRVAL, with CRPIX set to the boundary between the two central pixels (or the central pixel if an odd number is chosen).
+There is also an option to initialize the data cube from a FITS header (see below).
 The ra, dec and px_size parameters should be provided with astropy.units with dimensions of angle.

-In the spectral direction, the number of channels is set by n_channels and the location of the boundary between the two central channels (assuming an even number of channels) is set by velocity_centre (similar to CRVAL).
-The velocity_centre can be specified either as a velocity (astropy.units with dimensions of speed) or as a frequency (dimensions of inverse time).
+In the spectral direction, the number of channels is set by n_channels and the location of the boundary between the two central channels (for an even number of channels) or the centre of the central channel (for an odd number of channels) is set by spectral_centre (similar to CRVAL).
+The spectral_centre can be specified either as a velocity (astropy.units with dimensions of speed) or as a frequency (dimensions of inverse time).
 Similarly, the spacing between channels, set by channel_width (similar to CDELT), can be either a frequency spacing or a velocity spacing.
-Frequencies and velocities can be mixed freely, so a velocity_centre in Hz could be given along with a channel_width in km/s.
-Regardless of how the input is provided, internally the channels are spaced evenly in velocity.
-Since the frequency interval corresponding to a velocity interval is frequency-dependent, if a frequency width is specified it is converted to a velocity width assuming the frequency at the central channel (i.e. at the velocity_centre).
+Frequencies and velocities can be mixed freely, so a spectral_centre in Hz could be given along with a channel_width in km/s.
+The dimensions of channel_width are important: if these are speed, then the channels will be evenly spaced in velocity, while if they are frequency the channels will be evenly spaced in frequency.

 If a Stokes’ axis is desired, this can be enabled with stokes_axis=True.